jakeogh/angryfiles/README.md

 # angryfiles

-**angryfiles** attempts to create a filesystem heirachary which is as diverse as possible.
+**angryfiles** attempts to create a filesystem hierarchy which is as diverse as possible.

 Inspired by https://github.com/petrosagg/wtfiles